MrCrypticxDev/NoStickers-Discord-Bot/.github/CONTRIBUTING.md

 ## Discussions

 If you have any question or any idea to share, you may go to the discussion area of this repository and ask your question(s) in the appropriate section.
+When answering a question, make sure to be respectful to others.
+If you got answered and it's correct, mark it as the correct answer.
+Otherwise, just be patient until you get the needed one.

 ---